OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-runbook-resources.md

 ### Updating project resources

 The runbooks `__ Serialize Runbook` and `__ Deploy Runbook` can be run as needed to serialize any changes to the upstream runbook and deploy the changes to downstream runbooks.
 The Terraform module zip file pushed to the built-in feed is versioned with a unique value each time, so you can also revert changes by redeploying an older package.
-In this way you can use Octopus to deploy Octopus runbooks using the same processes you use Octopus to deploy applications.
+In this way, you can use Octopus to deploy Octopus runbooks using the same processes you use Octopus to deploy applications.